Back to blog

 The Job Leads tab on the live demo.
 Try it at pam-dashboard-seven.vercel.app.

-Every design decision was filtered through one question: would she know what to do here without me explaining it?
+She isn't a tech person, so every design decision was filtered through one question: would she know what to do here without me explaining it?

 ...

-Then Two More Friends Needed the Same Thing
+Two More Friends Needed the Same Thing

 ...